Yrjö Väisälä

 Yrjö Väisälä ([ˈyrjø ˈʋæi̯sælæ]; 6 September 1891 – 21 July 1971) was a Finnish astronomer and physicist.

 His main contributions were in the field of optics.
 He was also active in geodetics, astronomy and optical metrology.
 He had an affectionate nickname of Wizard of Tuorla (Observatory/Optics laboratory), and a book with the same title in Finnish describes his works.
-His discoveries include 128 minor planets and 3 comets.
+His discoveries include 128 asteroids and 3 comets.

 His brothers were mathematician Kalle Väisälä (1893–1968) and meteorologist Vilho Väisälä (1889–1969).
 His daughter Marja Väisälä (1916–2011) was an astronomer and discoverer of minor planets.

 Väisälä was a fervent supporter of Esperanto, presiding over the Internacia Scienca Asocio Esperantista ("International Association of Esperanto Scientists") in 1968.

 Optician

 He developed several methods for measuring the quality of optical elements, as well as a lot of practical methods of manufacturing said elements.
 This allowed the construction of some of the earliest high-quality Schmidt cameras, in particular a "field-flattened" version known as Schmidt-Väisälä camera.
 Contemporary to Bernhard Schmidt's design, but unpublished was also Prof. Yrjö Väisälä's identical design which he had mentioned in lecture notes in 1924 with a footnote: "problematic spherical focal surface".

 Once he saw Schmidt's publication, he promptly went ahead and "solved" the field flattening problem by placing a doubly convex lens slightly in front of the film holder – back in the 1930s, astronomical films were glass plates (also see photographic plates).
 The resulting system is known as the Schmidt-Väisälä camera or sometimes as the Väisälä camera.
 (This solution is not perfect, as images of different colour end up at slightly different places.)
-Prof. Väisälä made a small test unit of 7 mirrors in a mosaic on stiff background steel frame, however it proved to be impossible to stabilize as "just adjust and forget" structure, and next time anybody tried it, was with active controls on Multiple Mirror Telescope.
+Prof. Väisälä made a small test unit of 7 mirrors in a mosaic on a stiff background steel frame, however it proved to be impossible to stabilize as a "just adjust and forget" structure, and next time anybody tried it, it was with active controls on the Multiple Mirror Telescope.